mdp-toolkit/mdp-docs/sphinx/source/tutorial_src/tutorial.rst

 Inspection
 ~~~~~~~~~~
 Using jumps and messages can result in complex data flows.
 Therefore
-BiMDP offers some convenient inspection capabilites to help with
+BiMDP offers some convenient inspection capabilities to help with
 debugging and analyzing what is going on.
 This functionality is based on
 the static HTML view from the ``mdp.hinet`` module.
 Instead of a static
 view of the flow you get an animated slideshow of the flow training or